Reducing the Scope of Language Models: Additional Results

 \subsection{Precise Scoping}

 Here we ask the question: how precisely can you scope?
 As an example, is it possible to scope not only to summarization in general, but \textit{only} to news summarization, rejecting all other requests including summarization ones.
 Here we create a fine-grained accept (FA) and fine-grained reject (FR) set from a categories of tasks like SA by holding one single task within that category as SA-FA, and taking all the rest as SA-FR.
 We do similarly for summarization.
-We show results in Figure~\ref{fig:precise}.
+We show results in Figure~\ref{fig:precise} using \texttt{Mistral-7b-Instruct-v0.2} as a case study.

 \textbf{Sentiment Analysis:} For task performance, unsurprisingly SFT-based methods are best.
 Strangely DPO seems to suffer when SA-FR is included in the rejection set.
 All methods have no rejections on the accept task.
 For the fine-grained rejection set, all methods do well (except Sys.) when it is included in the rejection set, but CB-based methods do best when it is not (see last column).
 On in-distribution rejection, all methods do well.
-For out of distribution, we see that CB, SFT-CB and Probe are best on the low-diversity case (only SA-FR), while as the distribution expands other methods catch up echoing results in Section~\ref{sec:diversity}.
+For out of distribution, we see that CB, SFT-CB and Probe are best on the low-diversity case (only SA-FR), while as the distribution expands other methods catch up, echoing previous results.

 \textbf{Summarization:} For task performance we see a consistent story with other plots.
 On the accept set, only Probe has any rejections.
 Similar to the previous case, when S-FR is not included in the rejection set, CB, SFT-CB and Probe do well, but other methods do not, however when it is included DPO is also very strong.
 In-distribution there is not much difference between methods.
 Out of distribution, when the data distribution is very narrow surprisingly both CB and SFT-CB are very poor.
 DPO, however, does quite well.
 As the data distribution expands, CB does better, but SFT-CB is still poor.